 For TLC Stephanie reads literary and commercial fiction, and non-fiction

 Heather Dyer writes picture books and novels for children aged 7-11.
 The Girl with the Broken Wing was one of Richard and Judy’s ‘Best Children’s Books Ever’, and The Boy in the Biscuit Tin was nominated for the Galaxy Best British Children’s Book Award.
 Her books have been broadcast on Radio 4, and are studied in schools at Key Stage 2.
 Heather also teaches creative writing at Aberyswyth University, where she is the current Royal Literary Fund Fellow.

 For TLC Heather reads children's fiction

-Gill has a BA in English, Film and Drama, and has studied on two post-graduate courses: firstly in theories and teaching of composition, and deconstructionism applied to poetry, and more recently in creative writing and self-development.
-She has also attended several creative writing courses with the Arvon Foundation and is currently working on the second draft of a novel.
+Gill has a BA in English, Film and Drama, and has studied on two post-graduate courses: in theories and teaching of composition, and deconstructionism applied to poetry, and in creative writing and self-development.
+She has also attended several creative writing courses with the Arvon Foundation and is currently working on a novel.

 For TLC Gill reads MBS, literary fiction, and memoir

 Nathan Filer lectures in Creative Writing at Bath Spa University.
 His stand-up poetry has been a regular fixture at festivals and spoken-word events across the UK, and has been broadcast on BBC 3 television and radio 4, 7 and 5 Live.
 He is also a BBC Best New Filmmaker.
 His debut novel The Shock of the Fall was acquired in the UK by HarperCollins in an 11-way auction and has so far been translated into ten languages.
 In 2014, The Shock of the Fall won the Costa Book of the Year Award.

 For TLC Nathan reads literary and commercial fiction